SamuelSwartzberg/flashcardifying_text_temp/ling/temp-fl/graphemes/single-graphemes.md

 A ⟮blank line⟯ is two ⟮newlines⟯.

-### emoji, emoticons
+### textual facelike

+»⟮A textual facelike⟯« (my term) is ⟮one or more⟯ ⟮＿non-simple encoding glyph(s)＿⟯ ⟮representing a face or other thing⟯.

 #### emoticons

+An »⟮emoticon⟯« is ⟮＿a textual facelike＿⟯ consisting of ⟮more than one⟯ ⟮non-purpose-made⟯ glyph.
-An »⟮emoticon⟯« is ⟮a face⟯ represented using ⟮multiple⟯ ⟮non-face⟯ ⟮graphemes⟯ There are two main kinds of ⟮＿emoticons＿⟯, ⟮western⟯ and ⟮　顔文字（顔文字）⟯
+There are two main kinds of ⟮＿emoticons＿⟯, ⟮western⟯ and ⟮　顔文字（顔文字）⟯

 ##### western

-»⟮western emoticons⟯« are ⟮＿emoticons＿⟯ that have ⟮faces⟯ that are oriented ⟮left-to-right⟯
+»⟮A western emoticon⟯« (rare-ish term) is a ⟮＿emoticons＿⟯ whose faces are oriented ⟮left-to-right⟯

 ###### eyes